drj11/drj11.github.io/2026-02-09/zx81-keyboard.md

   (rightwards) and into H (leftwards); thus the Vertical Zones recorded in H are shifted left 1, and bit 0 of H is bit 0 from the (true) Horizontal Zone 0 of the keyboard matrix: the shift key.
+- The `OR 0xE0` at the beginning of the loop means that the leftmost 3 bits of the port data are ignored (set); they aren't used for the keyboard, but bit 6 is used for US/UK detection in the ROM and determines how many MARGIN lines are output for the video display.

 ### Emergency Cheatsheet for Z80 assembler